krishaamer/green-filter-research/research/literature/sustainability.md

 #### Social Cost of Carbon {#social-cost-of-carbon}

--   Kornek et al. (2021) and Zhen, Tian and Ye (2018) suggest “The (Social Cost of Carbon) SCC measures the additional damage caused by an extra unit of emissions” with variations between countries (Tol (2019)) and regions (Wang, Y., Ma and Wang (2022)).
-Stanford University (2021) defines the social cost of carbon “the cost of the damages created by one extra ton of carbon dioxide emissions”

--   Stern (2022) reports carbon-neutral economy needs higher CO2 prices.
-Rennert et al. (2022): Carbon price should be 3,6x higher that it is currently (2022).
-Ritz (2022) argues optimal CO2 prices could be highly asymmetric, low in some countries and high (above the social cost of CO2) in countries where production is very polluting.
+Sustainability is filled with complexities, where CO2 emission is compounded by biodiversity loss, child labor, slavery, poverty, prostitution, dangerous chemicals, and many other issues become intertwined (TEDx Talks, 2020).
+One attempt to measure these complexities, is the Social Cost of Carbon (SCC) which is defined as “additional damage caused by an extra unit of emissions” (Zhen, Tian and Ye, 2018; Kornek et al., 2021).
+For example the cost of damages caused by “one extra ton of carbon dioxide emissions” (Stanford University, 2021).
+SCC variations exists between countries (Tol, 2019) and regions (Wang, Y., Ma and Wang, 2022).

 -   As shown in the Phillipines by Cheng and Han (2022), with increasing extreme weather events, “businesses are more likely to emerge in areas where infrastructure is resilient to climate hazards”.
 Jerrett, Jina and Marlier (2022) says, In California, “Wildfires are the second most important source of emissions in 2020” and “Wildfires in 2020 negate reductions in greenhouse gas emissions from other sectors.”

 -   Lin et al. (2022) says, apart from CO2, reduction of other atmospheric pollutants, such as non-CO2 greenhouse gases (GHGs) and short-lived climate pollutants (SLCPs) is required for climate stability.

--   TEDx Talks (2020) sustainability is filled with complexities, where child labor, prostitution, poverty, CO2 emission, dangerous chemicals, and many other issues became intertwined.

 -   Wang, T.-P. and Teng (2022): Quantifying climate damage proposes scenarios of climate damage.

 #### Nationally Determined Contributions {#nationally-determined-contributions}

+-   UNFCCC.
+Secretariat (2022) The State of Nationally Determined Contributions

--   Climate Analytics and NewClimate Institute (2023) Climate Action Tracker data portal allows to compare countries.
+While most countries have not reached their Nationally Determined Contributions, the Climate Action Tracker data portal allows to compare countries (Climate Analytics and NewClimate Institute, 2023).

 | Country or Region    | **NDC target**          |
 |----------------------|-------------------------|